apache/skywalking-banyandb/docs/concept/persistence-storage.md

 The most common IO mode is Synchronous IO, but it has a relatively low throughput.
 BanyanDB provides a nonblocking mode that is compatible with lower Linux versions.

 # Operation
-## Directory
-### Create
-Create the specified directory and return the file descriptor, the error will happen if the directory already exists.
-The following is the pseudocode that calls the API in the go style.、

-param:

-name: The name of the directory.

-permisson: Permission you want to set.
-BanyanDB provides three modes: Read, Write, ReadAndWrite. you can use it as Mode.Read.

-`CreateDirectory(name String, permission Mode) (error)`

-### Open
-Open the directory and return an error if the file descriptor does not exist.
-The following is the pseudocode that calls the API in the go style.

-param:

-name: The name of the directory.

-return: Directory pointer, you can use it for various operations.

-`OpenDirectory(name String) (*Dir, error)`

-### Delete
-Delete the directory and all files and return an error if the directory does not exist or the directory not reading or writing.
-The following is the pseudocode that calls the API in the go style.

-`Dir.DeleteDirectory() (error)`

-### Rename
-Rename the directory and return an error if the directory already exists.
-The following is the pseudocode that calls the API in the go style.

-param:

-name: The name of the directory.

-`Dir.RenameDirectory(newName String) (error)`

-### Read
-Get all lists of files or children's directories in the directory and an error if the directory does not exist.
-The following is the pseudocode that calls the API in the go style.

-return: List of files belonging to the directory.

-`Dir.ReadDirectory() (FileList, error)`

-### Permission
-When creating a file, the default owner is the user who created the directory.
-The owner can specify read and write permissions of the directory.
-If not specified, the default is read and write permissions, which include permissions for all files in the directory.
-The following is the pseudocode that calls the API in the go style.

-param:

-permisson: Permission you want to set.
-BanyanDB provides three mode: Read, Write, ReadAndWrite. you can use it as Mode.Read.

-`Dir.SetDirectoryPermission(permission Mode) (error)`

 ## File
 ### Create